jbasen/Crestron-Shelly/README.md

 V28 - Fix bug in reading phase C power from PRO 3EM

 V29 - Added support for Shelly Pro EM-50

+V30 - Fixed Issue with voltage/power reporting of some EM devices